iliyanNikolaev/MPA-express-ejs-sequelize/README.md

 # Express.js Multi-Page App with Sequelize and MySQL

-This is a simple multi-page web application built using Express.js, EJS for templating, Sequelize as the ORM for MySQL database, and follows the MVC (Model-View-Controller) architecture.
+This application follows an MVC-like architecture.

+**USED Technologies** :

+* Express.js
+* EJS for template engine and jQuery in templates for better user experience
+* Sequelize as the ORМ
+* MySQL database